mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-07-31-Jenkins-On-Kubernetes-helm-charts.markdown

 The two items to pay special attention to are the Templates folder and Values file

-The templates folder contains the YAML discriptions of your kubernetes objects eg deployment, ingress, service, secrets etc. Here is an example of a ```service.yalm and``` ```deployment.yaml``` template for blog.isaack.io
+The templates folder contains the YAML discriptions of your kubernetes objects eg deployment, ingress, service, secrets etc. Here is an example of a ```ingress.yaml``` and  ```service.yaml``` template for blog.isaack.io

 ### ```ingress.yaml```
 <script src="https://gist.github.com/mugithi/a45fbb8ec72ab43a0461acb64edc44ae.js"></script>